ml-explore/mlx/docs/src/usage/compile.rst

   timeit(nn.gelu, x)
   timeit(mx.compile(nn.gelu), x)

-On an M1 Max the times are 15.5 milliseconds and 3.1 millisecond.
+On an M1 Max the times are 15.5 and 3.1 milliseconds.
 The compiled ``gelu`` is five times faster.

 .. note::